Major League Soccer teams head to Florida, albeit in stop-start fashion

 The Vancouver Whitecaps were slated to fly Wednesday but held off after the inconclusive COVID-19 Polymerase Chain Reaction (PCR) test results required follow-up tests.

 The club said subsequent test results were confirmed to be negative.
-Still the Whitecaps postponed their flight to permit additional testing.
+Still the Whitecaps postponed their flight to permit additional testing and remained in Vancouver as of Friday.

 Toronto was forced to call off training Wednesday after problems getting test results in time.